Abandoned & Little-Known Airfields:

 The field was said to have a single 80' x 52' metal hangar, and to be owned & operated by private interests.

-The last photo which has been located of Janesville City Airport was a circa late 1940s – early 1950s aerial view looking south (courtesy of Geoffrey Parker).
+A circa late 1940s – early 1950s aerial view looking south (courtesy of Geoffrey Parker)

 The last depiction which has been located of Janesville City Airport was on the November 1952 Milwaukee Sectional Chart.

 It depicted Janesville City Airport as having a 2,300' unpaved runway.